-It’s easy to believe that the earth turns slowly.
-It’s always there; we’re a part of it, deep in the middle of its rotation.
+It’s easy to believe Earth turns slowly on its axis: it’s always there, and we’re a part of it, deep in the middle of its rotation.

-In many ways, consumerism is the same way.
-It’s all around us, everywhere we turn, seemingly unstoppable—hell’s own self-consuming heart.
+Consumerism is similar: it’s all around us, everywhere we turn, seemingly unstoppable—Hell’s self-consuming flame.

-But the earth doesn’t turn slowly; it’s spinning at over a thousand miles an hour.
+But Earth doesn’t turn slowly: it’s spinning at over a thousand miles an hour.
 This became easy for us to understand once we stepped back and paid attention, once we became aware of our surroundings.

-Similarly, we needn’t look around at all this mass-consumption and over-indulgence and believe it’s normal.
-It’s not.
+Similarly, we needn’t look at all this mass-consumption and over-indulgence and believe it’s normal—it’s not.

-Things haven’t always been this way, this chaotic, this meaningless.
-And the future needn’t be either.
-A sun rise is on the horizon, and we can see it once we open our eyes, become more aware of what’s important, and realize we’re in too deep.
+Things haven’t always been this way—this chaotic, this meaningless—and the future needn’t be, either.
+A sunrise is on the horizon, and we can see it once we open our eyes, become aware of what’s important, and realize we’re in too deep.